Holly Beth Vincent: Holly and the Italians

-At the beginning of 1980, Holly and the Italians moved to the US and started recording their debut album, The Right to Be Italian, at Electric Lady Studios in New York City with 60s' girl-group producer Shadow Morton.
+At the beginning of 1980, Holly and the Italians moved to the US and started recording their debut album, The Right to Be Italian, at Electric Lady Studios in New York City with '60s girl-group producer Shadow Morton.
 The producer was fired halfway through and replaced with Richard Gottehrer, who started from scratch and recorded at Record Plant Studios in New York City the ten songs of the album from September up to December 1980, with Thom Panunzio as engineer.
 Internal struggles exploded within the group during the recordings and drummer Steve Young quit the band, replaced by Mike Osborn.
-The album features many additional musicians, such as Paul Shaffer and Anton Fig (who would later be part of The World's Most Dangerous Band, the house band for the Late Show with David Letterman), Jerry Harrison, The Uptown Horns, an orchestra conducted by Torrie Zito and singer Ellie Greenwich on the cover of The Chiffons' song "Just for Tonight".
+The album features many additional musicians, such as Paul Shaffer and Anton Fig (who would later be part of the World's Most Dangerous Band, the house band for the Late Show with David Letterman), Jerry Harrison, the Uptown Horns, an orchestra conducted by Torrie Zito and singer Ellie Greenwich on the cover of the Chiffons' song "Just for Tonight".
 Vincent was unsatisfied with the sound of the album, so The Right to Be Italian was given a final remix in the UK by producer John Brand and finally released in February 1981, more than a year after the project was set in motion.
-Such a long gestation was very expensive for the record company and detrimental for the band, which lost its initial momentum and was attacked by the music press, turned hostile after a mismatched tour with The Selecter and The Bodysnatchers.
-The four singles released in the UK did not chart and contemporary reviews were mostly negative, with the album peaking only at No. 177 in the US Billboard 200 chart.
+Such a long gestation was very expensive for the record company and detrimental for the band, which lost its initial momentum and was attacked by the music press, turned hostile after a mismatched tour with the Selecter and the Bodysnatchers.
+The four singles released in the UK did not chart and contemporary reviews were mostly negative, with the album peaking only at No. 177 on the US Billboard 200 chart.
 The Right to Be Italian was re-evaluated in modern times and considered a pop punk masterpiece.
-It appears at No. 40 in the article "60 Great Albums You've Probably Never Heard" by Jody Rosen from the November 18, 2013 issue of New York Magazine.
+It appears at No. 40 in the article "60 Great Albums You've Probably Never Heard" by Jody Rosen from the November 18, 2013, issue of New York Magazine.

 Holly and the Italians went on tour in the US and in August 1980 played the major Heatwave festival near Toronto.
-The band notably toured with The Selecter, opened for The Clash during their Sandinista! tour pre-Bonds shows in New York City and did several shows around the US with the Ramones.
+The band notably toured with the Selecter, opened for the Clash during their Sandinista! tour pre-Bonds shows in New York City and did several shows around the US with the Ramones.
 They toured in the UK in the spring of 1981 and appeared on The Old Grey Whistle Test TV show on May 12.
 After a few more dates in the US in summer 1981, Holly and the Italians were reduced to Vincent and Sidgwick and disbanded by the end of the year.